Chicago Rivet & Machine (NYSEAMERICAN:CVR) Coverage Initiated by Analysts at StockNews.com

 Institutional Investors Weigh In On Chicago Rivet & Machine

-Several hedge funds have recently modified their holdings of the company.
-BlackRock Inc. boosted its holdings in shares of Chicago Rivet & Machine by 206,600.0% during the 2nd quarter.
-BlackRock Inc. now owns 2,067 shares of the company’s stock valued at $53,000 after acquiring an additional 2,066 shares in the last quarter.
-Morgan Stanley grew its position in shares of Chicago Rivet & Machine by 8.6% in the 4th quarter.
-Morgan Stanley now owns 12,696 shares of the company’s stock valued at $363,000 after buying an additional 1,005 shares during the last quarter.
-Advisor Group Holdings Inc. bought a new stake in shares of Chicago Rivet & Machine in the 4th quarter valued at about $43,000.
-Dimensional Fund Advisors LP grew its position in shares of Chicago Rivet & Machine by 0.8% in the 3rd quarter.
-Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock valued at $1,771,000 after buying an additional 576 shares during the last quarter.
-Finally, Captrust Financial Advisors bought a new stake in shares of Chicago Rivet & Machine in the 2nd quarter valued at about $41,000.
-Institutional investors and hedge funds own 20.88% of the company’s stock.
+Several large investors have recently bought and sold shares of the stock.
+BlackRock Inc. increased its holdings in Chicago Rivet & Machine by 206,600.0% during the 2nd quarter.
+BlackRock Inc. now owns 2,067 shares of the company’s stock worth $53,000 after purchasing an additional 2,066 shares during the period.
+Morgan Stanley increased its holdings in shares of Chicago Rivet & Machine by 8.6% in the 4th quarter.
+Morgan Stanley now owns 12,696 shares of the company’s stock valued at $363,000 after acquiring an additional 1,005 shares during the last quarter.
+Advisor Group Holdings Inc. purchased a new position in shares of Chicago Rivet & Machine in the 4th quarter valued at about $43,000.
+Dimensional Fund Advisors LP increased its holdings in shares of Chicago Rivet & Machine by 0.8% in the 3rd quarter.
+Dimensional Fund Advisors LP now owns 68,710 shares of the company’s stock valued at $1,771,000 after acquiring an additional 576 shares during the last quarter.
+Finally, Captrust Financial Advisors purchased a new position in shares of Chicago Rivet & Machine in the 2nd quarter valued at about $41,000.
+Hedge funds and other institutional investors own 20.88% of the company’s stock.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 The company operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment manufactures and sells automatic rivet setting machines and assembly equipment, as well as parts and tools for related machines.